 The City's organization chart is presented in Figure 2.1.
+The chart is periodically updated.
 Roles and responsibilities of key personnel relative to the wastewater collection system are as follows:

 Public Works Director: Plans, organizes, directs and supervises the public works activities of the City.
 Oversees all City public works activities including engineering, public improvement inspections, streets, storm drains, sanitary collection and treatment, water distribution and traffic engineering.
 Advises City officials on public works and related engineering matters.
 Assists in the formation of the City's Capital Improvement Program.
 Administers construction contracts and consultant requests for proposals and agreements.